Google App Engine Datastore

 Key foodKey = KeyFactory.stringToKey(foodKeyString);

-Once you have a Key you can easily get any object using the getObjectById(Class, Key) method.
+you can easily get any object using the getObjectById(Class, Key)

 // PersistanceManager is open as "pm"